judy-D/Python-microservices/README.md

 >docker-compose up

-Note: the react-frontend is seperated in another repo.
+Note: the react-frontend is separated in another repo.